-For that simulation to resolve the reconnection current sheet, the hyper-resistivity would need to be set to higher values that would start to dissipate magnetic field at ion scales.
 The AMR simulation in the middle panels shows the current sheet is well resolved as in the equivalent finest run.
-The spatial resolution quickly becomes coarse upstream of the reconnection site, however and contrary to the equivalent coarsest run, no numerical artifact is observed.
+This can also be seen in the cuts along $y$, for which the current layer is resolved by many more points in the AMR and equivalent finest runs, whereas the structure of the layer is strongly altered and thicker in the equivalent coarsest case.
+In the AMR run, the spatial resolution quickly becomes coarse upstream of the reconnection site, however and contrary to the equivalent coarsest run, no numerical artifact is observed.